Skip to content

 Program Description

-cd-hit Clustering and redundance removal tool for protein sequences
+cd-hit Clustering and redundancy removal tool for protein sequences

-cd-hit-est Clustering and redundance removal tool for nucleic acid sequences (only for sequences that do not contain introns)
+cd-hit-est Clustering and redundancy removal tool for nucleic acid sequences (only for sequences that do not contain introns)

 cd-hit-2d Tool to compare two protein sequence sets